heroku/react-refetch/README.md

       // similar for `likesFetch`
     }

+See the [composing responses](#composing-responses) to see how to handle `userFetch` and `likesFetch` together.

 ## Refetching

-When new props are received, the URLs are re-calculated, and if they changed, the data is *refetched* and passed into the component as new `PromiseState`s.
+When new props are received, the requests are re-calculated, and if they changed, the data is *refetched* and passed into the component as new `PromiseState`s.
 When refetching (not to be confused with *refreshing* explained below), the `PromiseState` will be reset to `pending` with the `value` set to `null`.

+By default, the requests are compared using their URL, headers, and body; however, if you want to use a custom value for the comparison, set the `comparison` attribute on the request.
+This can be helpful when the request should or should not be refetched in response to a prop change that is not in the request itself.
+A common situation where this occurs is when two different requests should be refetched together even though one of the requests does not actually include the prop.
+For example:

+    connect((props) => ({
+      usersFetch:  `/users?status=${props.status}&page=${props.page}`,
+      userStatsFetch: { url: `/users/stats`, comparison: `${props.status}:${props.page}` }
+    }))(UsersList)

+In this example, `usersFetch` is refetched every time `props.status` or `props.page` changes because they changes its URL.
+However, `userStatsFetch` does not contain these props in its URL, so would not normally be refetched, but because we added `comparison: ${props.status}:${props.page}`, it will be refetched along with `usersFetch`.
+In general, you should only rely on changes to the requests themselves to control when data is refetched, but this technique can be helpful when finer-grained control is needed.

+If you always want data to be refetched when any new props are received, set the `force: true` option on the request.
+This will take precedence over any custom `comparison` and the default request comparison.
+For example:

+    connect((props) => ({
+      usersFetch:  `/users?status=${props.status}&page=${props.page}`,
+      userStatsFetch: { url: `/users/stats`, force: true }
+    }))(UsersList)

+Setting `force: true` should be avoid if at all possible because it could result in extraneous data fetching and rendering of the component.
+Try to use the default comparison or custom `comparison` option instead.

 ## Automatic Refreshing